faassen/katas/router.md

 ## A configurable router

-A hard-coded router above is not very useful.
+The hard-coded router above is not very useful.
 So let's make the router configurable.
 Extend the match function so that it receives a new first argument that has the list of expected routes.
+The old first argument becomes the second argument.

 ```
 match(['/first', '/second'], '/first') --> true